 Although LED whitening kits can lift teeth stains quickly, they are more expensive and time-consuming to use (up to $200 per kit).
 Whitening strips cost between $20 and $50 for 14 or more treatments.

-In-office whitening takes about an hour to complete.
-Your teeth will be two to three shades lighter in just one visit.
-And the best part is that you’ll only need retouches every six months.
-Whitening strips require more upkeep, and you won’t see results immediately.
+In-office whitening typically takes an hour and makes your teeth two to three shades lighter in one visit.
+You only need touch-ups every six months.
+Whitening strips require more maintenance and don't show immediate results.

-Conversely, professional whitening is much more expensive (between $500 and $1,500 per treatment).
+However, professional whitening is more expensive, ranging from $500 to $1,500 per treatment.
 Whitening strips cost between $20 and $50 for 14 or more treatments.

 In this article